2004 United States House of Representatives elections in New Mexico

-The 2004 United States House of Representatives elections in New Mexico were held on November 2, 2004 to determine who will represent the state of New Mexico in the United States House of Representatives.
+The 2004 United States House of Representatives elections in New Mexico were held on November 2, 2004, to determine who will represent the state of New Mexico in the United States House of Representatives.
 New Mexico has three seats in the House, apportioned according to the 2000 United States census.
 Representatives are elected for two-year terms.

+New Mexico was one of four states in which the party that won the state's popular vote did not win a majority of seats in 2004, the other states being Colorado, Connecticut, and Tennessee.

 Overview

 District 1

 Incumbent Republican Heather Wilson defeated Democrat Richard Romero, the president pro tempore of the New Mexico Senate.
 This district covers the central part of the state.